romanowski/blog/debugging_implicits.md

 scala> show(tree)
 res0: String = Predef.refArrayOps($read.list).sorted(Ordering.ordered(Predef.$conforms))
 ```
 Woha!
 That is exactly what we need without any bloat or syntactic noise.
-We can clearly see that what happened and in what order.
+We can clearly see what happened and in what order.

 First _Predef.refArrayOps_ implicit conversion is applied to convert _Array_ to _ArrayOps_ (which contains method _sorted_).
 Since _sorted_ requires _Ordering[IntWrapper]_ as implicit parameter _Ordering.ordered_ implicit conversion is applied: